AdobeDocs/commerce-business-intelligence.en/help/mbi/guide-overview.md

 ### Submitting a Support Ticket

 Need help with building an advanced calculated column?
 Encountered a defect or connection problem?
-Should you need to get in touch with the support team, Adobe asks that you use the [support ticket guidelines] (https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en).
+Should you need to get in touch with the support team, Adobe asks that you use the [support ticket guidelines](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en).
 These guidelines outline the information Adobe needs to resolve the issue.

 ## Available documentation